matt-filion/s3-db/README.md

 # Latest (2.0)
 The biggest changes here were under the covers and making the framework more configurable.
+* A lot more unit testing.
 * Can now configure each collection independently.
 * Can now add custom serializers.
 * Every configuration can be overridden using environment variables (process.env);
 * Much better coverage for Unit tests.
 * Added a dependency on lamcfg, for the configuration capabilities.
-* Added document moving and renaming.
+* Added document copying and renaming.
+* Added subCollection for easier managing of folders within a logical collection/bucket.
+* Can configure your collection at the time it is used by passing in a second argument of collection specific configurations.
+* Hook for validation of documents at the time of saving, updating and copying.

 # API
 Dot notation indicates the parent object where you can find the API call.
 The header of each section indicates the logical starting point for each API call.